kaavyyaashri/kaavyyaashri/README.md

 ### What I'm Looking For

-I'm currently seeking roles that bridge hardware and software/technical communications like for example Feld application engineer, Application Engineer or similar hardware-software bridge roles, ideally in engineering driven teams in India or Global.
+I'm currently seeking roles that bridge hardware and software/technical communications like for example Field application engineer, Application Engineer or similar hardware-software bridge roles, ideally in engineering driven teams in India or Global.
 Open to Relocation and full-time, short-term/contract opportunities while tranisitioning.

 ---